dgptamayo/supermarket-api/README.md

-# Supermarket API - develop
+# Supermarket API - develop commit again

 Simple RESTful API built with ASP.NET Core 3.1 to show how to create RESTful services using a decoupled, maintainable architecture.